arawrdn/crypto-ecosystems/README.md

 migrations/YYYY-MM-DDThhmmss_description_of_your_migration
 ```

-The datetime format is a loosely ISO8601 but without the ':' characters to make them valid files on Windows.
+The datetime format is a losely ISO8601 but without the ':' characters to make them valid files on Windows.

 Some examples migration filenames could be:
 ```bash